 3) So if the application of RPA is not an expensive process, are we adopting this technology only to reduce costs?

 A myth quite converse to myth number 2 opines that RPA is used only to ensure cost reduction.
 To resolve this myth, let’s consider the difference between robots and humans.
 No two humans can be exactly the same (not even identical twins!); and thus, not only two humans performing the same task, but also the same human performing the task at different times, tend to produce different outcomes.
 In contrast, robots are an asset to organizations in that they are consistent in producing the same outcomes every single time.
 So yes, quality and speed with regard to the task at hand are also other major advantages of RPA, besides cost reduction.

 4) Wow!
-So robots are nothing less than utopian, are they?
+So robots are nothing less than Utopian, are they?

 Okay, wait.
-Ever been exasperated by ‘404, Error not found’?
+Ever been exasperated by ‘404, Page not found’?
 Which means software can commit errors, too.
 Robots are no different.
 Yes, if programmed to perfection, robots can be perfect.
 And this reiterates the fact that robots are what they are designed to be.
 So if a human commits errors while developing these robots, they are bound to have imperfections.